Pennsylvania girl reunited with Minnie Mouse doll that helped through 39 brain surgeries

 A Pennsylvania girl was reunited with her beloved Minnie Mouse doll that she said helped her overcome 39 brain surgeries, according to her mother.

 Bryanna Ramirez, 13, lost the doll at a Chick-fil-A restaurant in Trevose, Pa., last week before she was set to undergo another operation this week.
-She's had a brain and connective tissue disorder since birth, according to NBC 10.
+She's had a brain and connective tissue disorder since birth, according to Philadelphia's WCAU-TV.

 The doll was a little stuffed companion that had been through her side for every surgery since she was 18 months old.